Why start-ups need project managers now more than ever

 It only takes one thing to go wrong for the structure of your team, and their careful plans to fall apart, but a good project manager sort this out.
 A great project manager who is working closely with your team will be working on a contingency plan before it happens to ensure that the team can continue to work smoothly whatever is thrown at them

 Hiring a project manager from outside your company will give you someone who is impartial on the team, their only role is to make sure that the start-up is a success.
 They won’t be distracted by any other duties that they have within the company.
-But perhaps most of all they bring experience, agile thinking and the skills to use that experience to the best of their ability to make your start-up a success.
+But perhaps most why start-ups need project managers is because of all they bring in terms of experience, agile thinking and the skills to use that experience to the best of their ability to make your start-up a success.